inbar/data_science_for_life_science_summer_2026_project_python/README.md

+# ️WIP: code cleanup
+1. Data download and dataset loading (`data.py`)  ✅
+2. Create a non-generated notebook (based on the existing ones)
+3. Refactor and clean up .py scripts one by one

 # Benchmarking dependency measures for marker-gene identification in multi-modal single-cell data

 A 2×2 benchmark of dependency measures for identifying cell-type marker genes in